 The Productivity Paradox

 IoT inventions such as smart adrenaline dresses and Bluetooth toothbrushes, however useless, represent necessary experiments that will provide feedback and inform us of the true utilitarian value of IoT.
 New technology does not always correlate with increased productivity levels.
 This effect is known as the productivity paradox.
 It took two decades before investments in Information Technology showed any measurable productivity gains.
-If the productivity paradox proves true for IoT, it might take a while before IoT manufacturers and users to learn how to use the new technology to its fullest productive potential.
+If the productivity paradox proves true for IoT objects, it might take a while before IoT manufacturers and users to learn how to use the new technology to its fullest productive potential.

 Some Smart Guidelines to Follow